fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
 The `COO`, triplet or `ijv` format defines all non-zero elements of the matrix by explicitly allocating the `i,j` index and the value of the matrix.
+While some implementations use separate `row` and `col` arrays for the index, here we use a 2D array in order to promote fast memory acces to `ij`.

 ```Fortran
 type(COO_sp) :: COO